claudiamattes98/videogames_final_project/README.md

 EDA.ipnyb: Exploratory Data Analysis \
-games.csv: CSV of the data used
+games.csv: CSV of the data used \
+Videogames 1980-2023.pptx: presentation for class \
+videogames_project_full.ipynb: the whole processing of the dataset (with EDA) \